 There’s also a large collection of artifacts on display, including pieces from the 1893 World’s Exposition.

 38. Stroll Around Grant Park

 Address: 337 E Randolph St, Chicago, IL 60601

-As far as cities go, Chicago is a very green one since we have so many gorgeous parks.
+As far as cities go, Chicago is very green since we have so many gorgeous parks.
 Grant Park is one of the most beautiful outdoor spaces we have.
 This expansive city park is home to several world-renowned festivals, including Lollapalooza and the Taste of Chicago.

-Nicknamed Chicago’s Front Yard, Grant Park is also a great place to simply stroll around and take in the sights and sounds of the city.
+Nicknamed Chicago’s Front Yard, Grant Park is also a great place to stroll around and take in the sights and sounds of the city.
 The more than 300 acres of lush landscaping and towering skyline provide a welcome respite from the hustle and bustle of downtown Chicago.